 Meet the SANDCASP Board!!

-President: Adrienne Garcia
+Past President: Adrienne Garcia

-Adrienne Garcia is a 5th year school psychologist with the Santee School District.
+Adrienne is a 5th year school psychologist with the Santee School District.
 She graduated with a Bachelor of Arts in Psychology from San Diego State University and a Master of Arts in School Psychology from Alliant International University.
 Some of her professional interests include behavior intervention, crisis prevention and response, and mental health education and outreach.
 She has been involved with SANDCASP since 2011.

-Secretary: Kathy Pawlukiewicz
+President Elect: Kathy Pawlukiewicz

 In her spare time, she enjoys spending time with her family and friends, hiking, traveling, and listening to music.